 Instead of leaving cannabis customers on the hook for processing costs, Aeropay charges dispensary clients a small fee on ACH transactions.
 Dispensaries might initially feel that this fee is a burden to their bottom line, but cutting costs for customers can actually lead to increased consumer spending.
 This is evident in mainstream retail where merchants absorb credit card fees to incentivize more customer spending.

-In recent years, cannabis retail has become saturated, especially in states like Maine, California and Michigan.
+In recent years, cannabis retail has become saturated, especially in states like Maine and California.
 With increased market competition, the way your business is able to stand out in the crowd is important.

 Satisfied customers will attract brand new customers via word of mouth.
 It is not uncommon for shoppers at every stage of the customer journey to tell other consumers where they’ve had a positive experience.
 Over 90% of customers say that the most trustworthy way of learning about new businesses and products is by hearing about them from someone they know.
 The best part?
 Word of mouth marketing is free for a retailer!
 By investing in your customer service, you are able to save money in other methods of marketing.